arirusso/diamond/README.md

 clock << arpeggiator
 ```

-Of course, an arpeggiator needs notes to work with.
-You can use a MIDI input for that. ([see example](http://github.com/arirusso/diamond/blob/master/examples/midi_note_input.rb)).
-However, again for the sake of simplicity here's a chord in Ruby
+The arpeggiator will play based on inputted notes or chords; a MIDI input can be used for that. ([see example](http://github.com/arirusso/diamond/blob/master/examples/midi_note_input.rb)).
+It's also possible to enter notes in Ruby:

 ```ruby
 chord = ["C3", "G3", "Bb3", "A4"]